 “I can’t give a minute-by-minute, state-by-state rollout plan, but we want to go national as quickly as possible,” Renna said.

 The company has been teasing the new models coming on the MEB platform for the last few years.
 Concepts have been revealed for cars of many body styles, like the compact hatchback I.D.
 Neo, the crossover I.D.
 Crozz, and the I.D.
 Buzz, which is a styling callback to the classic Volkswagen Bus.

 A timeline displayed at the Chicago Auto Show presentation slated the I.D.
 Neo for 2020 and the I.D.
 Crozz for 2021.

 Some of these cars will be built in America, including the I.D.
 Crozz and I.D.
 Buzz.
-They’re retooling their Chattanooga, TN assembly plant to produce those cars starting in 2022.
+VW is retooling its Chattanooga, Tenn., assembly plant to produce those cars starting in 2022.

-“The future for us is the dedicated EV platform,” said Renna.
+“The future for us is the dedicated EV platform,” Renna said.
 “Our belief is that the future is electric.”